sensu/sensu-docs/content/sensu-go/6.1/plugins/supported-integrations/opentsdb.md

 ## Features

-- Transform metrics to OpenTSDB format: extract and transform the metrics you collect from different sources like Graphite, Influx, and Nagios and populate them into OpenTSDB.
+- Transform metrics to OpenTSDB format: extract and transform the metrics you collect from different sources in formats like Graphite, Influx, and Nagios and populate them into OpenTSDB.

 ## Get the plugin